Kaedrin/warhammer-mod-manager/README.md

 - [x] All Total War games are now supported
 - [x] Date display in the mod list has been redone and should now sort correctly

-## Known Issue: Existing Warhammer 2 profiles will need to be imported manually from the \AppData\Roaming\The Creative Assembly\Warhammer2\scripts folder

-You can manually copy them from the \AppData\Roaming\The Creative Assembly\Warhammer2\scripts folder to the \AppData\Roaming\Kaedrin Mod Manager\Profiles\Warhammer2 folder.
-The easiest way to get to appdata is to type %appdata% in windows explorer.

 ## Changes due to the new Creative Assembly Launcher/Mod Manager:

 Due to a change in the Creative Assembly Launcher/Mod Manager and how it handles .pack files, I've added new code to handle this and make it mod friendly again.
 The CA Launcher now uses both the \Steam\steamapps\workshop\content and \Steam\steamapps\common\Total War WARHAMMER II\data folder for mods.
 Any mods that have been added or updated since the new CA Launcher was released have been switched to use the new Content folder and the .pack file will ONLY be found there by default.
 So mod developers/users who are looking for their files and can't find them... that's where they dissapeared to.